Multivariate density estimation from privatised data: universal consistency and minimax rates: Rate of convergence

 \section{Rate of convergence}

-Our next theorem provides an LDP-analogue of Theorem~\ref{hrate} cited in the introduction and states a convergence rate for the weak consistency rate of Lipschitz functions with compact support. \begin{theorem} Assume that $S_n\uparrow \R^d$.
-Under the conditions of Theorem \ref{hrate}, one has that
+Our next theorem provides an LDP analogue of Theorem~\ref{hrate} and states a weak consistency rate for Lipschitz functions with compact support. \begin{theorem} Under the conditions of Theorem \ref{hrate}, one has that